Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Overall Score 4.2 Cooling-forward hybrid with real strengths and clear trade-offs.
+Overall Score 4.2 Cooling-forward hybrid with clear trade-offs.

-Support 4.4 Zoned support stayed stable under hips, including for Marcus.
+Support 4.4 Stable under hips, including for Marcus.

-Cooling 4.6 The quickest “cool surface” impression in our nightly use.
+Cooling 4.6 Fastest cool-surface impression in our use.

-Pressure Relief 4.2 Good contouring, but more buoyant than plush for lighter frames.
+Pressure Relief 4.2 Good contour, more buoyant than plush.

-Motion Isolation 3.8 More noticeable movement when someone turned or shifted.
+Motion Isolation 3.8 More noticeable movement during turns.

-Edge Support 3.9 Usable edge for sleep, but repeated sitting felt less reinforced.
+Edge Support 3.9 Usable for sleep; sitting was the limit.

-Durability 4.4 Robust hybrid build suggests strong structural longevity.
+Durability 4.4 Robust hybrid build in daily handling.

 Casper The One (Casper One)

-This was the simplest bed to understand: you lie down, you get a steady foam feel, and you don’t spend the first hour decoding the layers.
-For my back, it was comfortable enough early in the night, but I had to be more deliberate about pillow placement when I switched to my side; otherwise my hips felt a bit too “in” the mattress by morning.
-Mia liked the gentle, even pressure relief on her shoulder, but she noticed it got warmer than the hybrids on longer stretches.
-Carlos appreciated the predictable surface for alignment checks, yet he flagged that turning wasn’t as crisp as the coil beds.
-Marcus’ main complaint was edge behavior—fine for sleep, less great for morning edge-sitting routines.
+This was the simplest bed to understand in our testing: you lie down, you get a steady foam feel, and you do not spend the first hour decoding layers.
+On my back, it felt comfortable enough early in the night, but on back-to-side nights my hips sat deeper by morning, so pillow and posture mattered more.
+Mia liked the gentle, even shoulder relief, but she also noticed it ran warmer than the hybrids in longer sessions.
+Carlos appreciated the predictable surface for alignment checks, yet he flagged that turning was slower than on the coil beds.
+Marcus kept coming back to edge behavior: fine for near-edge sleep, less supportive for repeated sit-to-stand routines.

 What we liked: